 According to Croatian law, a driver may drive with a blood alcohol level of up to 0.05 percent; however it is illegal for a professional driver and those younger than 24 years of age to drive with a blood alcohol level greater than 0.00 percent.
 A driver with an alcohol level greater than 0.00 may be found guilty if involved in an accident.
 Police routinely spot-check motorists for drinking and driving and administer breath-analyzer tests at the scene of even the most minor accident.
 Drivers who refuse to submit to a breath-analyzer test are automatically presumed to have admitted to driving while intoxicated.
 In case of accidents resulting in death or serious injury, Croatian law requires police to take blood samples to test blood alcohol levels.
 Punishment for traffic violations can be severe, including fines up to 2,000 euros and even prison sentences.

-During the summer season, approximately mid-June through mid-September, channel two of the Croatian Radio (98.5 Mhz in northwestern Croatia and the Dubrovnik area, 105.3 Mhz in Istria, 96.1 Mhz in Split, 98.9 Mhz in Makarska, 93.3 Mhz in Gorski kotar) broadcasts foreign news, traffic information, and other important information in English, German, and Italian, in addition to their normal reporting.
+During the summer season, approximately mid-June through mid-September, channel two of the Croatian Radio broadcasts foreign news, traffic information, and other important information in English and German, in addition to their normal reporting.
+See the Croatian Radio website for a list of frequencies.

 In cases of traffic accidents involving a foreign-registered vehicle, the investigating police officer on the scene is required to issue a vehicle damage certificate to the owner of the foreign-registered vehicle.
 This certificate is necessary to cross the border.
 Upon written request, the police station in the area where the accident occurred will issue a Traffic Accident Investigation Record.